-Our audits were conducted for the purpose of forming opinions on the financial statement of the General Fund, the Special Purposes Trust Fund, the IMSA Income Fund, and the IMSA Operating Fund.
+Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the General Fund, the Special Purposes Trust Fund, the IMSA Income Fund, and the IMSA Operating Fund's financial statements.

 The General Fund Combining Schedules of Accounts and Combining Schedules of Revenues, Expenditures, and Changes in Fund Balance are presented for purposes of additional analysis and are not a required part of the financial statements.

-The General Fund Combining Schedules of Accounts and Combining Schedules of Revenues, Expenditures, and Changes in Fund Balance are the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the General Fund Combining Schedules of Accounts and Combining Schedules of Revenues, Expenditures, and Changes in Fund Balance are fairly stated, in all material respects, in relation to the financial statements as a whole.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements attements themselves, and other additional procedures in accordance with auditing standards generally accepted in the

+United States of America.
+In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.